johann8/bacularis-alpine/README.md

 firewall-cmd --list-all
 ```
 ## Docker Exim Relay Image
-[Exim mail relay](https://github.com/devture/exim-relay) is a lightweight Docker image, based on the official Alpine image.
+[Exim mail relay](https://exim.org) is a lightweight Docker image, based on the official Alpine image.
+You can see the documentation [here](https://github.com/devture/exim-relay)

 ## Create bacula client config files